bisharatm/ds08_online-retail/README.md

 #### Modeling: Clustering and Segmentation

 Building on a single unified RFM dataset derived from all customers, this stage applies K-Means clustering separately to Domestic (UK) and International (non-UK) customer subsets.
-Both subsets originate from the same RFM table; they are split only at the modeling stage to allow market-specific segmentation.
+Both subsets originate from the same RFM table.
+However, they are split only at the modeling stage to allow market-specific segmentation.
 The goal is to uncover behaviourally distinct customer segments in each market, and to compare how these segments differ in size, value and engagement.

 Once the unified RFM table is split into Domestic and International subsets, the modeling steps applied to each subset are the same: